jcseeley/SalonManager.Solution/README.md

 #### By Jase Seeley

+#### Epicodus Week #10 Independent Code Review: Database Basics
-#### A web application to keep track of your hair stylists and their clients.
+* A web application to keep track of your hair stylists and their clients.

 ## Technologies Used
 * C#